HienXuanPham/soundable/README.md

 ##### Create a Database in Postgres:
 - Enter Postgres terminal: `psql -U postgres`
 - If you encounter an issue where psql command is not recognized in your environment, you need to add a path to the system’s PATH environment variable.
-- To create a database, enter this command in the terminal: `CREATE DATABASE db_name;`
+- To create a database, enter this command in the terminal: `CREATE DATABASE db_name;` You should create 2 databases (tables), one for development, and one for testing.
 - Use `\l` to list all the databases
 - Switch to another database, use `\c database_name`
 - Exit Postgres database, use `\q`